cpacker/MemGPT/docs/api.md

 ### Using the server admin account

-The MemGPT server will generate a random **admin password** per-session, which will be outputted to your terminal:
+The Letta server will generate a random **admin password** per-session, which will be outputted to your terminal:
 ```
 Generated admin server password for this session: RHSkTDPkuTMaTTsGq8zIiA
 ```